pharindoko/json-serverless/README.md

 #### 1. Add .env file to root folder

-**Mind:** If you haven`t deployed the solution yet, please create a private S3-Bucket and .json - file manually or deploy the solution first to AWS via serverless framework
+**Mind:** If you haven`t deployed the solution yet, please create a private S3-Bucket and .json - file manually or deploy the solution first to AWS via serverless framework<br>
+**Mind:** This function requires that you have access to AWS (e.g. via credentials)

 * Copy the .env file from .env.sample in the root folder
 ```